How to Reconfigure Your Greenhouse Benching for Retail + 5 Design Concepts

 - Choose a modular system that allows for interchangeable parts

 A successful transition of your growing space into a thriving garden center starts with ensuring you have the proper benching system.
-Any system you choose should give you the versatility to quickly change over your space.
+Any system you choose should allow you to change over your area quickly.

 Once you have chosen a benching system, you must decide on a layout that will meet your growing capacity goals.
 Three types of greenhouse layouts that are most commonly used are Longitude, Peninsula, and Movable.
 All three options provide an increasing amount of growing space; however, the Longitude and Peninsula layouts are more conducive to adaptation for retail operations.